Henryiyke0x/Futa-Social/README.md

 # Futa-Social
-OUr entry for the TECH OFF PROJECT (A Social media application project).
+Our entry for the TECH OFF PROJECT (A Social media application project).